meteor/meteor/docs/SETUP_METEOR_PROJECT.md

 /* eslint-meteor-env client, server */
 ```

 These environments can be combined in any way.
-Possible values are `browser`, `cordova`, `server` and  `client`. `client` is simply a shortcut for `browser`, `cordova`.
+Possible values are `client` and `server`.

-Environment from multiple comments in a single file will be merged.
+Environments from multiple comments in a single file will be merged.
 Specifying unknown environments will result in no environment being detected.
 Specifying environments in a file outside of a package will overwrite the environment detected by the file location.

 ## Next steps
 Set up ESLint to work with your editor to benefit fully from linting.